masolimano/maneage/README-hacking.md

  - **Fill `README.md`**: The `README.md` is *the first place* your readers are going to look into.
 It already has a default text with place-holders in the form of `XXXXXX`.
-Please go through it and replace the place-holders with the relevant information/links or feel free to add/remove anything else.
-Just don't forget to tell your readers in `README.md` that they can learn about this system in the `README-hacking.md` file (ideally close to the top, like it is now).
+Please go through its first few paragraphs and replace the place-holders with the relevant information/links or feel free to add/remove anything else.
+The rest is just basic information that is useful for any Maneage'd project.
+Just don't forget to tell your readers in `README.md` that they can learn about this system in the `README-hacking.md` file (ideally close to the top).

  - **Confirm if your project builds from scratch**: Before publishing anything, you should see if your project can indeed reproduce itself!
+   You may be mistakenly using temporarily created files that aren't built when teh project is built from scratch (this happens a lot and is very dangerous for the integrity of your project!).
 So, go to a temporary directory, clone your project from its repository and try configuring and building it from scratch in a new-temporary build-directory.
-It is important to ignore the directory you developed your project on (source and build): you may have files there that you forgot to import into Git or depended on in the build (it happens!).
+It is important to ignore the original directory you developed your project on (source and build): you may have files there that you forgot to import into Git or depended on in the build (it happens!).
 Ideally, it would be good to try it on a different computer.

  - **Confirm if `./project make dist` works**: The special target `dist` tells the project to build a tarball that is ready to compile the LaTeX